thomaskAHLE/Operating_Systems/README.md

 Modified implementation of simple file operations to prevent the user from writing "MZ" in the first two bytes of the file

-#Prog 2
+# Prog 2

-Simulated Multi-Level Feedback queue scheduler
+Simulated Multi-Level Feedback queue scheduler.
+Priority Queue file written by Dr. Golden Richard